-1. No free play
+1. No brake lever free play

-Adjusting the brake pedal free play
+Adjusting the brake pedal and rear brake lever free play and checking the brake pedal position

-The brake pedal free play must be adjusted at the intervals specified in the periodic maintenance and lubrication chart.
+The brake pedal and brake lever free play and the brake pedal position must be checked and, if necessary, adjusted at the intervals specified in the periodic maintenance and lubrication chart.

-- Always perform this maintenance completely in the following order whenever adjusting the rear brake. - Before adjusting the brake pedal free play, check the rear brake pads for wear.
+- Always perform this maintenance completely in the following order whenever adjusting the rear brake. - When adjusting the rear brake, be sure to adjust both the brake pedal and the brake lever. - Before adjusting the brake lever and brake pedal free play, check the rear brake friction plates for wear.